Health Hazards of Heavy Metals

-Heavy metals are frequently found in tap or well water and studies have shown negative health effects associated with consumption.
+Heavy metals are frequently found in tap, or well water and studies have shown adverse health effects associated with their consumption.

 Heavy metals occur naturally in the environment, and they’re often found in rocks and soil.
 As a result, water is susceptible to heavy metal contamination through natural geological processes.